Guidance for Authors

 Key Information

 Authors retain rights to articles published in the IASSIST Quarterly.
 Authors are encouraged to deposit the published version of their article in an institutional or disciplinary repository immediately on publication.
-Pre-print versions posted online should include a citation and link to the final published version in the IASSIST Quarterly as soon as the issue is available; post-print versions (including the final publisher's PDF) should include a citation and link to the journal's website.
+Pre-print versions posted online should include a citation and link to the final published version in the IASSIST Quarterly as soon as the issue is available; post-print versions (like the final publisher's PDF) should include a citation and link to the journal's website.

 Authors are not charged any fees for publishing in the IASSIST Quarterly.